 Now, I know that exposure isn’t as great as making actual sales, but it does go a long way in building my brand and getting my products seen.
 My expectations were to sell at least 2 items, get about 10 signups for my blog and maybe a custom order.
 I didn’t expect to break even with the registration fee and supplies cost with the number of products I had, but I took it as more of a learning experience for next time and an opportunity for exposure.

-I made it obvious what else I offered by having my Make It Happen Set displayed where customers could see all the resources, guides, and cheat sheets included, and how to get them on Etsy.
+I made it obvious what else I offered by having my Make It Happen Set displayed where customers could see all the resources, guides, and cheat sheets included, and how to get them on here.
 I also printed out a signup sheet for the blog for people who mentioned that they crocheted.
-In the end, I did make a few sales (and made a profit!), got the signups I was looking for, and talked to several people about custom orders.
+In the end, I did make a few sales (and even made a profit!), got the signups I was looking for, and talked to several people about custom orders.

 What I Learned From My Craft Fair